Two are NOT More Fun than One: Why you should only get one puppy at a time

 MYTH: Since I’m not home much, having each other will mean they’ll get plenty of exercise and companionship.

 While it is true that puppies playing will burn up energy, their time together will not be enough (see above) to meet all their exercise needs.
 You must be involved in exercising them, and guess what?
 Most of this must be done separately.
 Also, two left unsupervised for even a few minutes can get into twice the trouble as one can, make twice the number of spots on the carpet (and who was the culprit?), and frustrate you twice as much as one can.
-They will have to be confined when you are not watching them, and this confinement needs to be in separate crates or areas, so how will they get exercise when you aren’t home?
-This won’t happen until they are at least a year old!
+They will have to be confined when you are not watching them, and this confinement needs to be in separate crates or areas, so they won’t be getting any exercise when no one is home.

 The hassle of owning two may not faze you now–you are in love, and the problems won’t show up until the damage has been done!
-Many people shrug off the warnings that two together will quadruple their workload, but once reality sets in, what will happen to one (or both) of the pups?
-Even if time or money is not an issue, the propensity for later aggression or dominance issues is a real threat and should not be taken lightly.
+Many people shrug off the warnings that two together will create unnecessary and avoidable problems, but once reality sets in, what will happen to one (or both) of the dogs?
+Even if time or money is not an issue, the propensity for later aggression or unwholesome relationship imbalances is a real possibility–and should not be taken lightly.
 Which dog are you willing to part with if they are fighting?
-It is not usually possible to mitigate this problem with training.
+Which dog deserves to live in their sibling’s shadow forever, and not ever fully develop?
+It is not usually possible to mitigate these problems with training alone.

 Set yourself and your new family member up to be the best you both can be.
 Stack the deck in your favor by choosing the one puppy that is best for your family and raising it right.
 Owning a pet is a privilege, but it should also be an enjoyable experience.
 Your pup’s brothers and sisters will all go to new homes where they, too can have the best start.